Diamond Blade Troubleshooting

 Very few diamond blade problems are caused by warranty failures - less than .001%

-Most problems result from:
+Most common diamond blade problems come from:

 - Using the wrong blade for the job